tommyettinger/jdkgdxds/README.md

 in with the other `inherits` lines. `9d6f549623` is an example of a recent commit, and can be replaced with other commits shown on JitPack.

+There is an optional dependency, [jdkgdxds-interop](https://github.com/tommyettinger/jdkgdxds_interop), that provides code to transfer libGDX data structures to and from jdkgdxds data structures, and more importantly, to store any[*] jdkgdxds classes using libGDX's `Json` class. [*]Any, only because IdentityMap and IdentityOrderedMap don't make sense to serialize.

 ## Updating to 1.0.1

 The 1.0.1 release is a more significant set of breaking changes, but thankfully, most of the changes have been very easy to adjust